 “In the four elements of Empedocles’ theory—earth, water, fire and air, Aristotle added the ether, the fifth element, to describe the unborn, indestructible, unalterable, that which combines all in one substance,” Palisidis told the Athens-Macedonian News Agency.

 “At the same time, the references of the great Greek philosopher to the basic tastes of salty, sour, sweet and bitter were accompanied by recommendations for combining at least two of them at a time, aiming at the culmination of the taste, an explosive experience,” Palisidis said.

 “This experience was later determined by the Japanese with the word ‘umami’ (which can be translated as ‘pleasant delicious flavor’) to describe an intensity of flavor similar to that found in foods such as beef, saffron, yolk, cardamon, lamb, mushroom, and truffles,” added Palisidis.

 The professor said that the original idea for the Aristotelian Menu came to him in 2016, the year Aristotle was celebrated.

 The emphasis in the new diet was given to the fifth element, ether.
 In collaboration with the Chalkidiki Hotel Association, guests were invited to enjoy the four elements of nature (fire, through local gastronomy; air, through visits to places with a beautiful view; water, through seafood; and land, through wine, tsipouro, and olive oil).

-Five elements; the secret of the ancient Greek philosopher’s diet
+Five elements and the secret of the ancient Greek philosopher’s diet

 The next step was to discover the fifth element, the mystery that each visitor is invited to discover from his visit to Ancient Stageira, the birthplace of the philosopher and Aristotle Park.